Direct benefits to local communities.

 The Dogrib Power Corporation, in partnership with the NWT Power Corporation, then developed the first-ever 100% community-owned, $30-million hydro power project of its kind in Canada.

 This success led to bidding for camp construction and related work around the Ekati Mine, and eventually to the largest construction contract in Canada for that year, soon followed by the largest engineering, procurement and construction management contract for mine development in Canada at the time at $1.3 billion.
 The project was the first-ever EPCM contract of that magnitude awarded to a community-controlled corporation.

 2. Five Nations Energy

 Five Nations Energy Inc. is Canada’s first Indigenous-owned high-voltage electrical transmission development which allowed three remote Indigenous communities to replace diesel generation, replacing the need for approximately 25 million litres of diesel fuel in the communities.

-Making this project successful required maintaining the support of the owner First Nations through the life of the project.
+Making this project successful required maintaining the support of the owner Indigenous peoples through the life of the project.
 Financing was arranged through the federal government and private sector, and transmission licensing was obtained with the Ontario government at a time of significant regulatory changes.

-Lloyd Girman, Nancy Wood and Merv McLeod were a significant part of the development team that worked with the First Nation owners, Ontario and Canada to create Five Nations Energy Inc.
+Lloyd Girman, Nancy Wood and Merv McLeod were a significant part of the development team that worked with the Indigenous owners, Ontario and Canada to create Five Nations Energy Inc.